carissaor/Travel-Planner/README.md

 The application will enable users to add destinations they want to visit in the future.
 Under each destination, there will be a budget, a wishlist and an itinerary.
-The wishlist will include all information researched by the user for example restaurant, place to visit, transportation etc. Each piece of information will include an estimated cost.
-Then user can click on it and add that to the itinerary as long as the total cost is within the budget.
+The wishlist will include all information researched by the user including cost and descriptions for restaurant, activities, transportation etc. Then user can click on it and add that to the itinerary as long as the total cost is within the budget.

 > Who will use it?